On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data

-Furthermore, recall that in our explicit examples concerning the statistical inconsistency of Maximum Parsimony on $2$- and $3$-tuple-site data (when tree $(T_1, \theta_{T_1})$ was the generating tree), trees $T_3$ and $T_6$ were the expected Maximum Parsimony trees.
+Furthermore, recall that in our explicit examples concerning the statistical inconsistency of MP on $2$- and $3$-tuple-site data (when tree $(T_1, \theta_{T_1})$ was the generating tree), trees $T_3$ and $T_6$ were the expected MP trees.
 This might lead to the assumption that this holds in general, as in these two trees the long edges are wrongly grouped together due to long branch attraction.
-However, $T_3$ and $T_6$ are not always the expected Maximum Parsimony trees in cases where Maximum Parsimony is statistically inconsistent.
-For instance, for $2$-tuple-site data and two character states (where the characters again evolve on tree $(T_1,\theta_{T_1})$ under the i.i.d. $N_2$-model), setting $p$ to $0.499695$ and $q$ to $0.480225$ yields trees $T_5$ and $T_{10}$ as the expected Maximum Parsimony trees.
+However, $T_3$ and $T_6$ are not always the expected MP trees in cases where MP is statistically inconsistent.
+For instance, for $2$-tuple-site data and two character states (where the characters again evolve on tree $(T_1,\theta_{T_1})$ under the i.i.d. $N_2$-model), setting $p$ to $0.499695$ and $q$ to $0.480225$ yields trees $T_5$ and $T_{10}$ as the expected MP trees.
 Note that in $T_5$ and $T_{10}$ the long branches are closer than in tree $T_1$, but they are not directly grouped together (i.e. they do not form a so-called cherry) as in $T_3$ or $T_6$.
-This might still be regarded as a weak case of long branch attraction, but it might also be interesting to further investigate this case in future research.
-In the case of tree $(T_1, \tilde{\theta}_{T_1})$, however, tree $T_{14}$ was always the expected Maximum Parsimony tree, which can again be seen as a classical case of long branch attraction as the two long branches of $(T_1, \tilde{\theta}_{T_1})$ are grouped together in $T_{14}$.
+This may still be regarded as a weak case of long branch attraction, but it might also be interesting to further investigate this case in future research.
+In the case of tree $(T_1, \tilde{\theta}_{T_1})$, however, tree $T_{14}$ was always the expected MP tree, which can again be seen as a classical case of long branch attraction as the two long branches of $(T_1, \tilde{\theta}_{T_1})$ are grouped together in $T_{14}$.

-Apart from the statistical inconsisteny of Maximum Parsimony itself, we could show that the equivalence between the statistical inconsistency of Maximum Parsimony on single-site data and on $k$-tuple-site data established in \cite{Steel-Penny} for four sequences no longer holds for five sequences.
-On the contrary, using tree $(T_1, \theta_{T_1})$ as the generating tree we find cases where Maximum Parsimony is statistically inconsistent on single-site data, but statistically consistent on $2$-tuple-site data or $3$-tuple-site data and vice versa.
-We also find cases where Maximum Parsimony is statistically inconsistent on $2$-tuple-site data, but statistically consistent on $3$-tuple-site data and vice versa.
+Apart from the statistical inconsisteny of MP itself, we could show that the equivalence between the statistical inconsistency of MP on single-site data and on $k$-tuple-site data established in \cite{Steel-Penny} for four sequences no longer holds for five sequences.
+On the contrary, using tree $(T_1, \theta_{T_1})$ as the generating tree we find cases where MP is statistically inconsistent on single-site data, but statistically consistent on $2$-tuple-site data or $3$-tuple-site data and vice versa.
+We also find cases where MP is statistically inconsistent on $2$-tuple-site data, but statistically consistent on $3$-tuple-site data and vice versa.